The-Evil-Pickle/Replay-the-Spire/README.md

 Milkshake | Rare | You can retain up to 5(2) unspent energy between rounds.
 Doom Potion | Ultra Rare | Destroy an enemy after 10(13) turns.
 Spirit Potion | Ultra Rare | Gain 2(1) Intangible.
+Cursed Concoction | Ultra Rare | Gain 3(2) Strength and 2(1) Dexterity.
+Add a random curse to your draw pile.
 Health Potion | Shop | Heal 15(9) HP. [note: has been disabled temporary due to causing a game crash] Elixir | Shop | Exhaust ALL your status and curse cards (in your hand).